Rovinj Old Town with colourful houses on the Adriatic

 Rovinj Heritage Museum

-Housed in a former palace, the museum explores Rovinj's history from Roman times to the present.
+Housed in a former palace, the museum covers Rovinj's history from Roman times to the present.

 Book Guided Tours & Experiences in Rovinj

-Discover Rovinj's charming old town and Istrian coast with local guides.
+Explore Rovinj's Old Town and the Istrian coast with local guides.

 Beaches & Nature

-A large forest park with rocky coves, crystal-clear water, and shaded paths—perfect for swimming, cycling, and relaxing.
+A forest park with rocky coves, clear water and shaded paths — good for swimming, cycling and easy walks.

 Lone Bay